Azure-Samples/azure-spring-apps-samples/custom-eureka-client/README.md

     ```
    The output includes credentials you will need in the next step.

-1. Update the `application.properties` under `src/main/resources` with the credentials you get in the above step and your Azure Spring Cloud instance.
+1. Update the `application.properties` under `src/main/resources` with the credentials you get in the above step and your Azure Spring Apps instance.
     ```properties
     eureka.client.serviceUrl.defaultZone=https://<service name>.svc.asc-test.net/eureka/eureka
     access.token.clientId=<appId>